 In college Terry pursued a degree in Fine art with a minor in art history and the summer he spent studying the old Masters throughout Europe was the single greatest influence on his artistic education.
 He was never the same and vowed to stay the course.

 Terry has made his living exclusively as an artist for over four decades.
 He has rarely worked in only one aspect of the art business, but usually two or three at a time.
 While he has made a living in large part by pursuing work in commercial applications, there has remained one constant throughout: painting on canvas.
 Painting on canvas has always been for Terry a way of retaining a connection to art that is not ruled by the mechanics of the commercial.

 For the first two decades of Terry's career his painting was heavily influenced by his love for Dali and was a variety of surrealism and symbolism, usually acrylic on canvas.
-For the last fifteen years, however, I have been painting landscapes in oil, occasionally a still life, or a hybrid of the two, influenced by his love of the same woods and waters that was fostered so young.
+For the last decades, however, Terry has been painting landscapes in oil, occasionally a still life, or a hybrid of the two, influenced by his love of the same woods and waters that was fostered so young.
 Terry continues to find inspiration from Masters, now looking to the painters of the Hudson River School and the Impressionists and Post-Impressionists.

 Terry paints full time, almost every day, either in his studio in Lombard, Illinois or in his studio in Michigan's Upper Peninsula along the same shoreline he enjoyed as a kid.
 He hopes his work will allow viewers the opportunity to emotionally engage with the physical world and maybe find beauty and majesty in seemingly mundane facets of nature.